-Lannon Elementary School students, families and staff members collected a brimming barrel of children’s new under garments and gently-used winter clothing that was donated to Sussex Outreach Services.
+Lannon Elementary School students, families and staff members collected new hats, mittens and scarves through its Hat and Mitten Tree and a brimming barrel of new and gently-used winter clothing that were donated to Parents Place in Waukesha.

-The Lannon staff adopted a family for Christmas and generously donated gifts and gift cards to help them this holiday season.
-In addition, money was collected through a staff “Jeans for Charity” day and donated to the Sussex Food Pantry.
+The Lannon staff adopted two families for Christmas and generously donated gifts and gift cards to help them this holiday season.

 Maple Avenue Elementary School

 Maple Avenue buddy classes in first and third grades earned money by doing extra work at home.
-Over $400 was raised and used to purchase items for children served by the Sussex Outreach Services.
-They contributed items including 53 board or card games, toys, crayons, and DVDs, 16 miscellaneous toiletries and 24 miscellaneous clothing items.
+A total of $575.62 was raised and used to purchase items for children served by the Sussex Food Pantry.
+They contributed items including 90 board or card games, toys, crayons, and DVDs, 22 miscellaneous toiletries and 16 miscellaneous clothing items.

 Maple Avenue staff members sponsored three families providing gifts, books, games, educational toys, clothing, gift cards, snacks and holiday décor for family members.